Exploring the 11 Best Places to visit in Kitale for Your Bucket List

 Saiwa Swamp National Park is one of the most beautiful places to visit in Kitale with family, particularly for nature and wildlife lovers.
 The smallest national park in Kenya, Saiwa Swamp is a peaceful location with scenic vegetation, high trees and wooden boardwalks winding through the wetlands that guide one through the wetlands.
 The park is also known to house the rare and shy semi-aquatic sitatunga antelope, which can occasionally be spotted grazing near the reeds.

 Families can enjoy birdwatching, nature walks, and picnics surrounded by butterflies and exotic flowers.
-The observation towers are high such that you can view the beauty of the green swamp in all directions and the different wildlife as well.
+The observation towers are high enough that you can view the beauty of the green swamp in all directions and the different wildlife as well.
 Saiwa Swamp National Park is the best place to relax, sightsee, and reconnect with nature.
 Saiwa Swamp National Park is also among the most peaceful and memorable places to visit in Kitale with family.

-Address: Saiwa, Kitale, Kenya
+- Address: Saiwa, Kitale, Kenya

-Saiwa Swamp National Park is a sanctuary for the Sitatunga antelope, with diverse bird life, a mix of forest and swamp, and a calm, serene environment.
+Saiwa Swamp National Park is a sanctuary for the Sitatunga antelope, with diverse bird life, a mix of forest and swamp, and a calm, serene environment

 Show Ground Forest